-“Within my first three months, I will be committed to ensuring that there is a tangible proof of my commitment to the organization’s goals and vision.
+“Within my first three months, I will be committed to ensuring that there is tangible proof of my commitment to the organization’s goals and vision.
 My loyalty and reliability will be clear enough in spearheading the quality department of the organization leaving no room for error.
 If need be, I will introduce some of the latest technologies that will help us work better when it comes to quality delivery.”

 12. How Do Your Supervisor And Colleagues Describe You?

-Having a good relationship with those you are working with.
+Have a good relationship with those you are working with.
 The interviewer wants to know how your former colleagues and bosses have ever said about you.